Small Business Accounting

 - Track revenues and expenses so that you can determine the operating performance of your business.

-- Determine what areas of your business are over-budget or under-budget.
+- Detect what areas of your business are over-budget or under-budget.

-- Identify specific items that are causing unexpected expenditures.
+- Find specific items that are causing unexpected expenditures.
 Like phone, fax, mail, or supply expenses.

-- Track dramatic increases in product returns or cost of goods sold as a percentage of sales.
+- Document dramatic increases in product returns or cost of goods sold as a percentage of sales.

 - Determine your income tax liability.